MrDanaT/D3.js-course/README.md

 ## What is D3.js

 D3 stands for Data Driver Documents.
 It's a JavaScript library which is used to make dynamic, interactive and graphical view of digital data.
 It can be used to analyse data, present data or even for forecasting it.
-It's best practice to use SVGs since PNGs and JPGs lose their image quality when resized.
+It's best practice to use SVGs since PNGs and JPGs lose their image quality when being resized.

 ## Why does this repository exist